ArnabTechiee/depthwizard/README.md

   plausible but wrong numbers rather than failing.
 Run stages in order, and check that the building count in `planb` matches the `n` reported by `validate`.
+- **The shadow formula's division convention is empirically validated, not derived from a proven physical model of the metadata's angle definition.**
+  See "A note on the shadow formula" above.

 ## Out of scope